-Red Sox outbreak serves as reminder of how the coronavirus could affect October
+Red Sox outbreak serves as reminder of how covid could affect October

 “I wish everybody in our organization were vaccinated, and for that matter, everyone period who’s eligible,” Bloom told reporters this week, who also said he’s lost plenty of sleep wondering what he and his staff could have done differently to convince more players to get the shot.

 But the Red Sox aren’t the only team navigating covid-19 issues.
-Cubs President of Baseball Operations Jed Hoyer, an outspoken proponent of vaccination, tested positive for the virus Friday along with Cubs manager David Ross, both of whom were vaccinated, both of whom are now in isolation, according to the team.
+Chicago Cubs President of Baseball Operations Jed Hoyer, an outspoken proponent of vaccination, tested positive for the virus Friday along with Cubs Manager David Ross, both of whom were vaccinated, both of whom are now in isolation, according to the team.

 Many of the recent covid-19 outbreaks, including Boston’s this week, have included breakthrough cases — instances in which a player tests positive despite being vaccinated, like infielder Kiké Hernandez did.
-So while Major League Baseball and many of its teams are pushing vaccination, everyone acknowledges it does not universally protect against losing players to the covid-19 injured list.
+So while Major League Baseball and many of its teams are pushing for vaccination, everyone acknowledges it does not universally protect against losing players to the covid-19 injured list.

 Still, in addition to helping prevent teams from losing players, vaccination also limits the number of players lost when a case occurs: If a player is vaccinated, he does not need to quarantine if he is deemed a close contact of someone who tests positive.
 If he is not vaccinated, he must quarantine for up to seven days.